Negotiations Processes FAQ

 We are escalating our contract campaign by having a HUGE amount of member activism in September.
 We need to bring our message (BUSD must address the sustainability crisis impacting certificated and classified employees) to our community and our Board more forcefully than ever.

-We are asking every single BFT member to attend a RALLY on Wednesday, September 18th starting at 6pm at the BUSD District Office at 2020 Bonar Street.
-We will march and rally and then enter the BUSD School Board meeting that starts at 7:30 p.m.
+We are asking every single BFT member to attend the Board Meeting on Wednesday, October 23rd starting at 7pm at the BUSD District Office at 1231 Addison St. We will pack the Board Chambers and let them know that we need an agreement now.

-Site Reps and Contract Action Teams will be reaching out to their PTAs, and there will be BFT leafletting at the Back-to-School nights at all levels.
+Site Reps and Contract Action Teams will be reaching out to their PTAs, and there will be an all district Walk-In on Octoberr 18th.

 There are many reasons why it is important to reach a settlement on a new agreement in October, so we are counting on our members to help us “turn up the heat”!